 Face it, your readers are as busy as ever and they don’t have time to read something that doesn’t instantly grab their attention.
 This is the job of your headline.

 The only way to get readers to actually read your content is by captivating them with your headline.
-Also, people are more likely to share content with a great headline, and sometimes people will share the content based upon the quality of the headline alone.
+Also, people are more likely to share content with a great headline, and sometimes people will share the content based upon the quality of the title alone.

 A good headline will make your readers open what you’ve written, read what you’ve wrote and hopefully share with the world.
 Your headline is the key to start this process in motion.